 2. If I only had one tacit to work with for on-page SEO that would most definitely be to focus on creating great content that naturally attracts traffic.
 Be that great blog post, engaging infographics or related multimedia.

-3. We are fans of outreach related link acquisition.
+3. We are fans of outreach related link acquisition and find its a good way to improve google rankings.
 This could come in the form of broken link building or outreach by which we make other site owners aware of content on our site that may be a useful reference for their audience.

 Many of the SEO experts in the space get their experience from years of testing and proving marketing hypothesis and then rolling these insights into their campaigns.

 While some of our experts have a fairly close split between the time dedicated to On-Page SEO vs Off-Page SEO it seems the overall summation is that these two aspects of digital marketing can’t exist independent of each other.